 The design hasn't changed much since the beginning, and I think that says something.
 Two ideas have guided it from the start: minimalism and connection.

-Minimalism means simple fonts, clean colors (with day and night mode variations), and enough white space to let the content breathe.
+Minimalism means simple fonts, clean colors (with light and dark modes that follow your local sunrise and sunset), and enough white space to let the content breathe.
 I've added pages over the years, but the bones are the same.
 I like a site that looks like someone made it on purpose and then knew when to stop.

 When I refactored in April, I leaned further into connection.
 The homepage now invites you to tell me what you're doing or to ask a question.
 It's anonymous (unless you choose to set up a time to connect).
 I wanted a simple way to create understanding between two people who might never meet otherwise.
 The internet used to be good at that.

-Minimalism means simple fonts, clean colors (with day and night mode variations), and enough white space to let the content breathe.
+Minimalism means simple fonts, clean colors (with light and dark modes that follow your local sunrise and sunset), and enough white space to let the content breathe.
 I've added pages over the years, but the bones are the same.
 I like a site that looks like someone made it on purpose and then knew when to stop.

 When I refactored in April, I leaned further into connection.
 The homepage now invites you to tell me what you're doing or to ask a question.
 It's anonymous (unless you choose to set up a time to connect).
 I wanted a simple way to create understanding between two people who might never meet otherwise.
 The internet used to be good at that.